Applications for JMS Membership:

 What do our Shedders learn?

 - The positive value of leisure activity and friendship with other men.

 - Health, fitness, relationships, identities as men and emotional wellbeing.

 - How to cope with changes, associated with unemployment, separation, ageing, disability and retirement.

 - To develop, share and enjoy lives and identities beyond work and home.

-JMS also has a Mentor (Associate) Membership – this is primarily for carers who want to assist their clients by using Shed machinery to perform tasks that the client cannot for some reason.
+JMS also has a Mentor (Carer) Membership – this is primarily for carers who want to assist their clients by using Shed machinery to perform tasks that the client cannot for some reason.
 Mentors need to pass all the normal training & accreditation requirements.